 If you’re reading this article, then you are likely finding it difficult to pull together a succinct and helpful definition of vendor management.

 You’re not alone in this as much of the information out there focuses on vendor management technology and management systems, rather than looking at the discipline itself.

-Here, we’ll give you usable definition, briefly list some of the activities it entails and then a high level look at how Vendor Management best practices deliver value to a business.
+Here, we’ll give you usable definition, briefly list some of the activities it entails, how Vendor Management best practices deliver value to a business and how you can choose the best vendor management system.

 At Gatekeeper, we define vendor management as the process by which relationships with your vendors, and the documentation that underpins them, are actively created, monitored and cultivated to ensure that yours and their business objectives are achieved.